The typical monthly residential bill consists of the following tariff schedule components:

 - Customers have two rate options:

 - Standard – Seasonal energy charges, with the summer season (June through September) energy charge higher than the non-summer season (October through May) energy charge.
-The summer season rate is greater than the non-summer rate as it is intended to influence conservation of electric power consumption during the hottest months of the year, June through September.
-Similarly, the rate for electric power consumed in the summer season that is above 600 kWh, is higher than the first 600 kWh, and is also intended to influence conservation of power.
+The summer season rate is greater than the non-summer rate as it is intended to influence conservation of electric energy consumption during the hottest months of the year, June through September.
+Similarly, the rate for electric energy consumed in the summer season that is above 600 kWh, is higher than the first 600 kWh, and is also intended to influence conservation of energy.

 - Time-of-Day – Customers that can easily reduce their energy use on weekdays (Monday through Friday), between 3:00 p.m. and 7:00 p.m., during the summer season (June through September) can benefit from this rate option due to its significantly lower energy charge than the Standard rate option.